 Analyse the graph(s) well and write about the most noticeable things.
 Do not write about everything you see, you only have 150 words.
 Only the things that are very clear at first glance.
 You just have a minute or 2 to analyse the graph and then start writing about it.

 Compare the data, not just list it.
-Do not write: 25% watching TV, 35 % surfing the net.
 Write: there are more people surfing the net (35%) than watching TV (25%).

 Provide a general overview without data: this is the part after your introduction where you just write approximately 2 sentences about the most noticeable data, without using numbers.